 The bites were easy to remove from the muffin pan, and they were delicious.
 Tender, velvety texture with the cottage cheese blended in.
 It was easy and hassle free to make a bunch at a time.
 Do you like sous vide cooking, but not the hassle and expense of bags or jars?
 CVap can cook sous vide style without the hassle.

 I was thinking of a concept combining chocolate and maybe some fruit to create a tasty treat.
-I spoke briefly with my friend Rachel Sundet of http://statepark.is/ in Cambridge and got a few tips about chocolate.
+I spoke briefly with my friend Rachel Sundet of State Park Food Drinks Amusements in Cambridge and got a few tips about chocolate.

-As you may know there are many ways to temper chocolate, some more involved than others.
+There are many ways to temper chocolate, some more involved than others.
 No matter which method you choose, precision temperature is of the utmost importance.
-Whether you use the classic stovetop or microwave method or even the unique method of using a sous-vide cooker, if the temperature is not right, the chocolate won’t be right, either.
-I found additional information about tempering chocolate here: https://www.ecolechocolat.com/en/chocolate-tempering.html
+Whether you use the classic stovetop or microwave method or even the unique method of using a sous-vide cooker, if the temperature is not right, the chocolate won’t be right.
+I learned terrific information about tempering chocolate from the folks at ecolechocolat.

-I thought CVap would provide the control required, and it turns out I was right!
+I thought CVap would provide the control required, and I was right!

-Utilizing the info at www.ecolecholat.com , I decided to set our CVap Cook and Hold Oven with Constant Cook ON, Food Temp at 125, and 1 level Browning.
-I did not know how long it would take so I set the timer for 1 hour.
-The chocolate that we used for this experiment was http://www.ghirardelli.com/shop-1/flavors/dark-chocolate.html
+Utilizing the info at www.ecolecholat.com , I set our CVap Cook & Hold Oven with Constant Cook ON, Food Temp at 125, and 1 level Browning.
+I didn’t know how long it would take, so I set the timer for an hour.
+The chocolate that we used for this experiment was Ghirardelli Dark Chocolate

-I placed 3 lbs in a stainless bowl wrapped with plastic wrap to keep the water away from the chocolate, and I place 1.5 lbs of chocolate in sous vide bag that I then vacuum sealed.
-The chocolate was placed in the CVap oven until it reached its critical temperature of 120F.
-The chocolate actually reached its temp in 30 minutes, but I allowed an extra ten minutes just to be safe.
+I placed 3 lbs in a stainless bowl wrapped with plastic wrap to keep the water away from the chocolate, and placed 1.5 lbs of chocolate in a sous vide bag that I vacuum sealed.
+The chocolate was placed in the CVap oven until it reached its critical temperature of 120°F. The chocolate actually reached its temp in 30 minutes, but I allowed an extra ten minutes, just to be safe.
 Once the chocolate was removed I set the cabinet at 90 +0.

 With the vacuum-sealed chocolate, all I did was press lightly until the chocolate was evenly distributed and returned it to the cabinet.